Working for People with Sight Loss

 ECLO

-• NCBI recognizes the urgent need for prompt access to early diagnosis and support with adapting to a life-changing condition,
+• Vision Ireland recognizes the urgent need for prompt access to early diagnosis and support with adapting to a life-changing condition,

-• NCBI introduced Eye Clinic Liaison Officers (ECLOs) in 2019.
+• Vision Ireland introduced Eye Clinic Liaison Officers (ECLOs) in 2019.
 ECLOs are presently based in Dublin and Cork hospitals.
 They provide vital practical information and emotional support for patients from the point of diagnosis onwards as well as signposting to community rehabilitation services.

 • ECLOs support clinicians by giving the ophthalmologist teams more time to focus on providing people who are blind or visually impaired with the necessary support needed.

-• NCBI is calling on Government to invest €490,000 annually to ensure the essential ECLO service is available to people living with sight loss all around Ireland.
+• Vision Ireland is calling on Government to invest €490,000 annually to ensure the essential ECLO service is available to people living with sight loss all around Ireland.

 Waiting Lists

-• NCBI continues to highlight that long waiting lists for ophthalmology appointments can result in people with sight loss experiencing a deterioration in their condition.
+• Vision Ireland continues to highlight that long waiting lists for ophthalmology appointments can result in people with sight loss experiencing a deterioration in their condition.
 Some may even experience irreversible damage to their vision while on a waiting list.

 • In Feb 2023, 37,829 adults and children were waiting for an outpatient ophthalmology appointment, of these 8,639 have been waiting over 18 months.